eizaguirre/Project-GetData-034/CodeBook.md

 Comments: Mean of the values from the variable tBodyGyroMag-std() aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyGyroscopeJerkMagnitureMean
+Variable: TimeBodyGyroscopeJerkMagnitureMean
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyGyroJerkMag-mean() aggregated by ActivityID, ActivityName and Subject.

 ###TimeBodyGyroscopeJerkMagnitureStandardDeviation
+Variable: TimeBodyGyroscopeJerkMagnitureStandardDeviation
+Variable type: numeric
+Comments: Mean of the values from the variable tBodyGyroJerkMag-std() aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerMeanX
+Variable: FrequencyBodyAccelerometerMeanX
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAcc-mean()-x aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerMeanY
+Variable: FrequencyBodyAccelerometerMeanY
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAcc-mean()-y aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerMeanZ
+Variable: FrequencyBodyAccelerometerMeanZ
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAcc-mean()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerStandardDeviationX
+Variable: FrequencyBodyAccelerometerStandardDeviationX
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAcc-std()-x aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerStandardDeviationY
+Variable: FrequencyBodyAccelerometerStandardDeviationY
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAcc-std()-y aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerStandardDeviationZ
+Variable: FrequencyBodyAccelerometerStandardDeviationZ
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAcc-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerJerkMeanX
+Variable: FrequencyBodyAccelerometerJerkMeanX
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccJerk-mean()-x aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerJerkMeanY
+Variable: FrequencyBodyAccelerometerJerkMeanY
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccJerk-mean()-y aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerJerkMeanZ
+Variable: FrequencyBodyAccelerometerJerkMeanZ
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccJerk-mean()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerJerkStandardDeviationX
+Variable: FrequencyBodyAccelerometerJerkStandardDeviationX
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccJerk-std()-x aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerJerkStandardDeviationY
+Variable: FrequencyBodyAccelerometerJerkStandardDeviationY
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccJerk-std()-y aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyAccelerometerJerkStandardDeviationZ
+Variable: FrequencyBodyAccelerometerJerkStandardDeviationZ
+Variable type: numeric
+Comments: Mean of the values from the variable fBodyAccJerk-std()-z aggregated by ActivityID, ActivityName and Subject.

 ###FrequencyBodyGyroscopeMeanX